The pipeline has retained compatibility with respect to the content of Lava-Test-Shell Test Definitions although the submission format has changed:

 The V2 dispatcher supports some additional elements in Lava Test Shell which will not be supported in the older V1 dispatcher.

-LAVA collects results from internal operations as well as from the submitted
+LAVA collects results from internal operations, these form the lava

 results for a job are available at: